Fasting with Diabetes? 2 Nourishing Ramadan Meal Plans (1,300 & 1,800 kcal) to Keep You Energized & Safe

 Can You Fast Safely with Diabetes?
 Yes, You Can!

-Fasting in Ramadan is important, but if you have diabetes, it can be tricky.
+Fasting in Ramadan with diabetes can be challenging, but it’s possible to stay healthy and energized with the right Ramadan meal plan.
 You might feel weak, dizzy, or worried about blood sugar problems.
 But don’t worry!
-With the right meal plan, you can fast safely and stay healthy.
+With a carefully designed Ramadan diet plan, you can fast safely, control your blood sugar, and stay healthy all month.

 At FitLifePortal, we worked with doctors and nutritionists to create two simple meal plans (1,300 & 1,800 kcal).
 These plans help control blood sugar, keep you full, and include delicious, traditional foods.